hypergoal/hypergoal_prototype/sample/README.md

 * goal.json - The goal the client is trying to achieve.
 This is sent to a goal agent who responsibility is to guide the client.
 * event.json - Descriptor for the event.
 This is the information that would be hosted at `https://restfest.org/event`
-* goalagent1.json, goalagent2.json - A document will capture the entire "journey" toward the goal and passed back and forth between the client and goal agent.
-This document contains all the state for the interactions.
-These 2 documents are examples at different points during the journey.
+* goalagent1.json, goalagent2.json - Examples of payloads at different stages through the workflow.
+A document will capture all the state for the "journey" toward the goal.
+It will be passed back and forth between the client and goal agent and continually appended / updated.